 where $n_2 \equiv n / (100\ {\rm cm^{-3}})$, can explain the H$_2$ abundances in the well-shielded regions

-which is over-plotted in the upper left panel of Fig. \ref{fig:transitioncompareeqneq} as the thin dotted lines.
-This simple analytic expression agrees remarkably well with the average H$_2$ profile for the time-dependent model at all metallicities, except for the outermost part where the H$_2$ profile is truncated and overlaps with the profiles for the steady-state model, which serve as an upper limits for the former.
+which is over-plotted in the upper left panel of Fig.~\ref{fig:transitioncompareeqneq} as the thin dotted lines.
+This simple analytic expression captures the average H$_2$ profile for the time-dependent model at all metallicities remarkably well, except for the outermost part where the H$_2$ profile is truncated and overlaps with the profiles for the steady-state model, which serve as an upper limits for the former.
 In short, the H/H$_2$ conversions are dictated mainly by the available time for H$_2$ formation, which results in a slowly declining profile up to the surface of the sharp photodissociation front.

 In comparison, C/CO conversions occur at much higher densities with $n^*_{\rm CO} \approx 5 n^*_{\rm H_2}$.
 Moreover, unlike the H$_2$ profiles, the CO profiles agree well with their steady-state counterparts, which is not trivial as both the formation and destruction of CO are affected by the presence of H$_2$.
 However, in both models, hydrogen is already fully molecular where the C/CO conversions occur, which implies the same CO formation rates.
 The difference in the H$_2$ profiles in both models does lead to a difference in the H$_2$ column densities which is very significant at low $Z^{\prime}$.
 However, as the C/CO conversions occur at much higher densities than H/H$_2$, the effective H$_2$ column densities relevant for shielding are quite similar in both models.
 Therefore, it turns out that the time-dependent effect only shifts the C/CO conversions towards marginally higher density and column density.